Welcome to the Highlands Foundation

 ~ Lee Madden Managing Director, GR8

-- Attending employment events run by Highlands College
+• Attending employment events run by Highlands College

-- Sponsoring departments (sponsoring individual courses, equipment etc)
+• Sponsoring departments (sponsoring individual courses equipment etc)

-- Award sponsorships
+• Award sponsorships

-- Providing work-based learning to University College Jersey students
+• Providing work-based learning to UCJ students

-- Providing work experience opportunities to 6th form students
+• Providing work experience opportunities to 6th form Students

-- Recruitment opportunities and access to the student job board
+• Recruitment Opportunities and access to the student job board

-Sign up to become a partner by clicking HERE or email alexander.salmon@highlands.ac.uk to find out how we can work together!
+Or email alexander.salmon@highlands.ac.uk to find out how we can work together!

 Are you a Graduate of Highlands College or University College Jersey?
 If so, you belong to a large and prestigious network of individuals who have gone on to achieve great things.